-- A God Am I: In the backstory, Randall Smith was this even among the other gods and betrayed them, rising above their influence.
+- A God Am I: In the backstory, Randal Smith was this even among the other gods and betrayed them, rising above their influence.

 - Adam Smith Hates Your Guts: Shopkeepers regularly increase prices; this is dependent on weapon and armor equipment upgrades.